 An analysis of historical sport and athletic events, the structure of sport in societies, and the social factors influencing the positive and negative outcomes of those events.
-Topics such as
+Topics such as diversity, economics, politics, media, and religion will be covered and investigation of the social impact of these issues on sport and athletic environments.

-EDPE 565 - Research Methods and Statistics in Sport Athletics credits: 3 This course focuses on the research methods, statistical techniques and applications of social research and evaluation process using SPSS in the context of sport and athletics.
+EDPE 565 - Research Methods and Statistics in Sport and Athletics

+This course focuses on the research methods, statistical techniques and applications of social research and evaluation process using SPSS in the context of sport and athletics.
 Students are required to complete his/her individual research proposal by the end of semester consisting of three chapters (introduction, review of literature, and methodology) and also are given the opportunity to learn and practice SPSS, statistical computer software for social science.

-EDPE 571 - Sport and Athletic Finance credits: 3
+EDPE 571 - Sport and Athletic Finance